Pravin Pandya

-Pravin Pandya (born 16 February 1957, Gujarati: પ્રવીણ પંડ્યા) is a Gujarati language poet, writer, playwright and dramatist from Gujarat, India.
+Pravin Pandya (born 16 February 1957) is a Gujarati language poet, writer, playwright and dramatist from Gujarat, India.
 His significant works include Ajavasnan Matsya (1994), India Lodge (2003), Hathiraja Ane Bija Natako (2004) and Barda Na Dungar (2009).
 He is noted in Gujarati literature for his theatre activism and his dramatized adaptations of Hindi poet Shamser Bahadur Singh's works.
 He won Uma-Snehrashmi Prize (2008–09) for his book Barda Na Dungar.

 Early life

 Pandya was born in Dhrangadhra, Surendranagar district, Gujarat to Jagjivandas and Mangalabahen.
 He completed his schooling from K. M. Boys High School, Dhrangadhra.
 He got his Bachelor of Arts (Dramatics) from Gujarat University in 1989.
 He completed Diploma in Journalism in 1991.
 He lives in Ahmedabad.

 Career

 He is a member of Advisory Board for Gujarati at Sahitya Akademi, New Delhi since 2014.

 Works

 Ajavasnan Matsya, his first anthology of poems, was published in 1994, followed by Barda Na Dungar (2009) and Aa Kaurav Pandavna Samayma (2014).
 His poems reflect social images and political thoughts.
 Hathiraja Ane Bija Natako (2004) and India Lodge (2004) are his collections of plays.
 He adapted Sudamacharitra of Premanand Bhatt in Gujarati play as Pachhi Sudamoji Boliya which was published in Kumar (April 2016), a Gujarati magazine.
 He also adapted Hindi poet Shamser Bahadur Singh's works in Gujarati plays.